purejava/chirpy-blog.github.io/_posts/2024-09-12-KeyCredentialManager.md

 It's natural, that you install the Windows SDK to have the required headers.
 But compiling fails, due to a missing `vcruntime.h`.
 What the heck?
 A header that comes only with a Visual Studio installation?

 That was not, what I wanted.
-I want to compile the **Cryptomator** source code on the command line and is must be possible to compile the code on CI too.
+I want to compile the **Cryptomator** source code on the command line and it must be possible to compile the code on CI too.

 This took me a while, as all the notes and hints I found on the web lead to: you need to install Visual Studio.
 Besides, I never used Visual Studio and I am not willing to learn another IDE.